cmake-wheel/cmeel/README.md

 ## Basic idea

-Glue between PEP 517 & 660 entry points and modern CMake standard project configuration / build / test / install
+Glue between PEP 517 & 660 entry points and modern CMake standard project configuration / build / test / install, and install in `${PYTHON_SITELIB}/cmeel.prefix/`:

-This Install in `${PYTHON_SITELIB}/cmeel.prefix/`:
 - As there is a dot, it is not a valid python module name, so no risk of importing anything there by mistake
 - Play well with others, as everything is confined to `${PYTHON_SITELIB}/cmeel.prefix`
 - `${PYTHON_SITELIB}/cmeel.pth` automatically load `${PYTHON_SITELIB}/cmeel.prefix/${PYTHON_SITELIB}`, so python